 Get influencers to use your hashtag

-Influencer marketing is a tricky and intimidating field but when done right, it can do wonders for your event.
+Influencer marketing is a tricky and intimidating field, but when done right, it can do wonders for your event.
 It’s important to find influencers that are a good fit for your event.
 Your topic or brand should be within their range of interests, but their followers should ideally be slightly different from your own follower base.
 That way, you can reach a new target group with their help.

 Once you’ve identified the right influencers, invite them to your event and strike a deal with them.
-If your event repeats yearly, make sure to build and maintain a relationship with your influencers.
+If your event repeats yearly, build and maintain a relationship with your influencers.
 If they show up at your events repeatedly, their support for you will have a greater impact on their followers.
 Ask them to use your hashtag when sharing your event.

 Hold online pre-events for some pre-attendee engagement

 Use Google Hangouts to set up a discussion between influencers or hold a webinar if it fits the topic of your event.
-Host a Twitter chat to engage with your audience about your topic, to ask them questions and answer theirs.
-Live stream interviews with your speakers, using Periscope or Facebook Live for maximum reach since live videos perform three times better than videos that aren’t live.
+Host a Twitter chat to engage with your audience about your topic, to ask them questions, and answer theirs.
+Live stream interviews with your speakers using Periscope or Facebook Live for maximum reach since live videos perform three times better than videos that aren’t live.

 Remember that your social profiles are often the first point of contact for your audience.
 They’ll see your tweet or post reshared by someone and will head to your profile to find out more about you.
-That’s why it’s important to always keep your profiles current.
+That’s why it’s essential to always keep your profiles current.